-Since then, the African Union (AU), Regional Economic Communities (REC) and Regional Mechanisms for peace and security (RMs) have come a long way with many lessons learned and successes, while serious challenges remain.
+Since then, the AU, regional economic communities (RECs) and regional mechanisms for peace and security (RMs) have come a long way with many lessons learned and successes.
+But serious challenges remain.
 In 2015, the African Union launched the APSA Roadmap 2016-2020, building on previous roadmaps and review process, and setting out a new course for the operationalisation of the APSA.

 The African Peace and Security Architecture (APSA)

-This background note, accompanied by a shorthand, sheds light on the African Peace and Security Architecture (APSA) and makes reference to the work of the SECURE programme on peacebuilding, conflict prevention and conflict monitoring in relation to the APSA.
+This background note, accompanied by a social shorthand, sheds light on the African Peace and Security Architecture (APSA) and makes reference to the work of the Security and Resilience programme on peacebuilding, conflict prevention and conflict monitoring in relation to the APSA.
 It also informs how we connect with other ECDPM work regarding conflict prevention, governance and political economy analysis of regional integration in Africa.

 If you wish to know more on the functioning of the African Union, including the African Peace and Security Architecture and the African Governance Architecture, take a look at this social shorthand that provides a useful guide to understanding the AU (click below).